- Efficient parallel compilation

 Build caching is supported as a built-in feature.
 A single line in the configuration file enables sharing of build results via a local or network cache.
 Caching can accelerate compile times up to 10x.

 FASTBuild knows the entire dependency graph before the build starts and can perform the absolute minimum IO required to determine which files need building.
 The build state is saved between invocations to minimize work required for incremental and "nothing" builds.
 The build configuration file is only parsed when it changes.

 FASTBuild supports automatically generated Unity/Blob builds.
 By including many cpp files into single a single Unity (or Blob) file, compilation and link times can be greatly reduced.
+Improvements of 10x or more are not uncommon.
 Unity in FASTBuild is compatible with network distribution and caching.
 Unity can automatically build "open for edit" (writable) files individually, allowing quicker iteration times when working.